Maximize Your Summer Student’s Potential

 Do you remember what it felt like to receive your first business card?
-There is something official about holding it in your hand, and seeing your name, title, and company logo.
-There’s a pride involved; you’ve earned it.
+There is something official about holding it in your hand and seeing your name, title, and company logo.
+There’s pride involved; you’ve earned it.
 So why not present your summer student with personalized business cards on day one?
 Short runs are relatively inexpensive and having a business card immediately raises their status from student to professional.

 2. Follow the Right Guide.